thkukuk/containers-mailserver/examples/Simple-Mail-Relay-Server.md

-# Sample Mail Relay Server
+# Simple Mail Relay Server

 This example will describe how to setup a postfix relay server.
 All mails will be forwarded to another mail server, nothing is stored locally.